JcaPetri/Apolo-Articles-MySql/README.md

 	 		Next, the Apolo Microcervices Structure are defined by:
 		 		SystemsMicroSs
 		   			This microservices has the information about:
-						The main dictionary of the software.
+						The main elements of the software.
 	  					The software structure, in java and databases, entities, tables, datatypes, etc.
 	  					The companies and theirs structures.
 						The microservices and the relations with the companies and business units.